-• Boolean Properties - Activity Guide Make a Copy -
+Boolean Properties - Activity Guide Make a Copy -

-- Boolean A single value of either TRUE or FALSE - Conditionals Statements that only run when certain conditions are true. - Expression Any valid unit of code that resolves to a value.
+- Boolean A single value of either TRUE or FALSE - Conditionals Statements that only run under certain conditions. - Expression Any valid unit of code that resolves to a value.

 Stand Up, Sit Down

 Distribute: Give each student a card and have them answer the following questions on it (feel free to add some of your own)